Gaurav-Pande/gaurav-pande.github.io/_projects/openflowplugin.md

 - This way matching of the flows at Network Devices can be optimized and hence accounting to Adaptive and Optimized SDN Networking.

-**A**s part of this activity I was resposible fro delivering the eviction and vacancy features in Openflowplugin, which were already contributed to openvswitch by my colleagues in TCS.
+**A**s part of this activity I was resposible for delivering the eviction and vacancy features in Openflowplugin, which were already contributed to openvswitch by my colleagues in TCS.

 **What is Eviction and Vacancy?**